mattnumber/hello-world/README.md

 Carlos is barking at everything

 Carlos is one of our two dogs.

-I am thirsty and likely will drink water soon.
+I just went to the kitchen to get some water (this is a lie)